TeemuKoivisto/react-seo-meta-tags/README.md

   // List of other webpages referencing this organization, eg Wikipedia, Facebook, Twitter, Instagram etc.
-  // Will show these sites alongside your website in Google search results and probably boost your SEO rank too. sameAs?: string[] url?: string // URL to the organization, eg "https://abc.xyz" parentOrganization?: OrganizationProps // You can nest as many organizations as you'd like, dunno how useful it's }
+  // Will show these sites alongside your website in Google search results and probably boost your SEO rank too. sameAs?: string[]
+  url: string // URL to the organization, eg "https://abc.xyz" parentOrganization?: OrganizationProps // You can nest as many organizations as you'd like, dunno how useful it's }
 ```